linuxxx0/linuxxx0/README.md

 you've probably witnessed a very confident push to main <br>
 followed immediately by a new branch called `hotfix-please-god`. <br>

-Strong opinions about Spring Boot.
+Strong opinions about Spring Boot and Mister Crabs.
 Irrational fear of TypeScript.

 Also holds a diversified portfolio of ETFs <br>
 cause apparently buying the whole market is a personality trait. <br>